 Create an account on Top Hat using your McMaster email address and enter your 9-digit student number in place of Student ID.
-The class join code is 304267 for Dr. Emad Mohammad's sections and 249102 for Professor Aadil Merali's sections.
-Students registered with Dr. Emad may not register on A.S.
-Merali's Top Hat and vice versa.
+The class join code is 111253.
 Create an account on Top Hat using your McMaster email address and enter your 9-digit student number in place of Student ID.
 Your first and last name on Top Hat should match exactly as shown in Avenue.
 You will be added to the relevant class by the Instructional Assistant prior to the first day of class.
 There is no cost to use this platform.